lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/01-Yelp-MVP/README.md

 <% end %>
 ```

-This will will generate the following HTML form:
+This will generate the following HTML form:

 ```html
 <form action="/restaurants/42/reviews">